markd2/Playdate/README.md

 * [ ] Still need to flesh out the Sampler with stuffs.
 Now that I can see how big/small things actually are.
       - [ ] Fonts - Show basic use of fonts.
-            - Word wrapping in a box.
+            X Word wrapping in a box.
             - Scrolling bigger text with the crank.
             - Toggle between justified and not.
             - May need the @nothings hash table for scrolling and wrapping out a lot of text (say for accessibility larger type)